pelican-plugins/image-process/README.md

 IMAGE_PROCESS_ADD_CLASS = False
 ```

-#### Updating Image URLs in Metadata
+#### Converting Image Paths to URLs in Metadata

-If you want *Image Process* to process and update image URLs in the metadata
+If you want *Image Process* to process images in the metadata
 of your content (for example, in the `og_image` field used by the `pelican-open_graph` plugin),
 you can set the `IMAGE_PROCESS_UPDATE_METADATA` setting to a dictionary mapping
-metadata fields to transformation names.
+metadata field names to transformation names.
 For example:

 ```python
 IMAGE_PROCESS_UPDATE_METADATA = {